yurelle/FBI_Active_Shooter_Incidents/README.md

 There is also ambiguity about the number of shooters that are counted when the total is unknown.
 See the following:

 * Incident 117 - House Party in South Jamaica, NY

     The event description indicates 1 known shooter and an unknown number of additional shooters.
 The description specifically uses the "shooter(s)" designation.
-Based upon cross referencing the summary data in the FBI's report with the known data from the other incidents, it appears that the FBI counts the unknown "shooter(s)" as 2 shooters in addition to the other known shooter; making a total of 3 shooters for that incident.
+Based upon cross-referencing the summary data in the FBI's report with the known data from the other incidents, it appears that the FBI counts the unknown "shooter(s)" as 2 shooters in addition to the other known shooter; making a total of 3 shooters for that incident.

 * Incident 261 - Highway 509 Near Seattle-Tacoma International Airport

     The event description indicates an unknown number of shooters.
 The description specifically uses the "shooter(s)" designation.
-Based upon cross referencing the summary data in the FBI's report with the known data from the other incidents, it appears that the FBI counts this event as a single shooter.
+Based upon cross-referencing the summary data in the FBI's report with the known data from the other incidents, it appears that the FBI counts this event as a single shooter.

 ## Automated Tests Against Summary Data
 After finishing my manual data entry of all of the updated reports, I began my data integrity checks using the summary data provided within the FBI reports.
 I standardized this summary data into JSON files; one for each PDF datasource (See: "Summary-Check/\*.json").
 I then wrote some code to read in these "expected" target values, and compare them to the equivalent data queried from the database (See: "Summary-Check/SummaryDataVerification.java").
 While the majority was correct, the comparison results revealed some inconsistencies between my data and the FBI summary data, indicating possible errors in my data (See: "Summary-Check/Results___All.txt", or "Summary-Check/Results___FailuresOnly.txt").